cjakabos/portfolio-web/docs/umami-analytics.md

 ## Local Validation

-1. Run `make bootstrap-umami-db`.
-2. Run `docker compose -f docker-compose-infrastructure.yml up -d umami`.
+1. Run `docker compose -f docker-compose-infrastructure.yml up -d umami-portfolio-db umami-portfolio`.
-3. Create the website entry in Umami and copy the website ID into `.env`.
+2. Create the website entry in Umami and copy the website ID into `.env`.
-4. Rebuild the shell app so the public website ID is included.
+3. Rebuild the shell app so the public website ID is included.
-5. Open the app, navigate through the main modules, and verify pageviews and events in the Umami dashboard.
+4. Open the app, navigate through the main modules, and verify pageviews and events in the Umami dashboard.